ashadria1/budget-tracker/README.md

 THEN that will be shown on the page, and added to their transaction history when their connection is back online.

   ## Installation
+  💾
-  💾  * 1.
-Clone the repository to your local machine.
+  * 1. Clone the repository to your local machine.
   * 2. Run a local MongoDB server.
-      * 3.  `cd` into the directory and run `npm install`
+  * 3. In your terminal, `cd` into the directory and run `npm install`.

   ## Usage
-  💻 `npm start` and open localhost:3000 in your favorite browser
+  💻 In your terminal, enter `npm start` and open localhost:3000 in your favorite browser.
   ## License
   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)
   <br />